 To see this flower to the sun freed

 ~Chaucer (1340 - 1400), The Legend of Good Wimmen

 Daisies are the earliest and most recurring theme in Morris's tile and textiles.
 They appear in so simple a tile as Columbine but make their appearance in Membland, The Forest, and many others.
 The rose, symbol of true love, appears far less often than the daisy, which for Morris and Chaucer honors women, their strength and fidelity.
 In The Romaunt of the Rose, Chaucer makes many disparaging remarks.
 In the Prologue to The Legend of Good Wimmen, the God of Love appears to Chaucer in a dream dressed in the colors of the daisy take him to task for his irreverence.
 Good Wimmen is his redemption.

 The first daisy pattern was designed in 1862 by William Morris and embroidered in wool by Jane Morris, her sister Bessie, and friends to decorate Red House, Jane and William's medieval-inspired home.
+Red House is built along the path that the pilgrims in Chaucer's Canterbury Tales would have taken on their way from London to the shrine of St. Thomas Becket's cathedral in Canterbury.
+So we can conclude that Chaucer was a big deal for Morris.
 The original design is inspired by 'Dance of the Wodehouses', taken from a late fifteenth-century manuscript, Froissart's Chronicals.
 The daisies are against the back wall.

 Dance of the Wodehouses, inspiration for Morris Daisies